 MacBook Pro (13-inch, Late 2016)

 2.0 GHz Intel Core i5, 8 GB RAM, Intel Iris Graphics 540 (1.5GB)

 2.4 GHz Intel Core i5, 4 GB RAM, Intel Iris 5100 (1.5GB)

 Why these machines?
 The purpose of these reviews is to help as many of you as we can which is why we test our games on machines as different from each other as possible.
 Hopefully, one of these Macs will be close enough to yours to provide results you can use really at home.
-These are the setups we will be covering:

 These are the settings we used to test the game:

 - Image Quality, Texture Detail, Snow Detail, and Physics: Medium

 Using the in-game benchmark tool, we tested the game on all Macs using the same settings.
 This allows us to have results that can be compared but in some cases, we had to use settings that were higher than what the developer recommends.